shekars99/shekars99/README.md

 - 👋 Hi, I’m @shekars99
-- 👀 I’m interested in Data Science and Analytics
+- 👀 I’m interested in AI, Data Science and Analytics
-- 🌱 I’m currently learning Python, Data Science with Python and ML
+- 🌱 I’m currently learning Python, ML and Gen AI
-- 💞️ I’m looking to collaborate on Data Science and Anlytics Projects
+- 💞️ I’m looking to collaborate on Gen AI Projects
 - 📫 How to reach me ...

 <!---